 What is Zumanek?

-Zumanek is a high-risk malware categorized as a banking/remote access trojan (RAT).
-This malware is distributed using social engineering, which means that cyber criminals trick users into downloading and installing Zumanek without their consent.
-Presence of this infection might cause various privacy issues and huge financial losses.
+Zumanek is high-risk malware categorized as a banking/Remote Access Trojan (RAT).
+This malware is distributed using social engineering.
+In this way, cyber criminals trick users into downloading and installing Zumanek without their consent.
+The presence of this infection might cause various privacy issues and significant financial loss.

 The main purpose of Zumanek is to steal bank account and cryptowallet credentials.
-What's interesting, however, is that at the time of research Zumanek targeted users mainly in Brasil (full list of targeted banks and cryptowallets).
-The dropper (executable which downloads Zumanek) is designed to check whether system locale is pt-br (a.k.a.
-Brasil).
-In that is not the case, then malware will not be downloaded.
-Moreover, most of targeted banks are Brasilian.
-Now it is obvious that cyber criminals aim to generate as much revenue as possible.
-Therefore, hijacked bank accounts and cryptowallets will probably be abused through online purchases, money transferring, and so on so forth.
-This means that presence of such infection may eventually lead to huge financial losses.
-As mentioned before, Zumanek is also categorized as a RAT, which means that it allows cyber criminals to manipulate the hijacked system.
-However, the list of supported features (commands) suggests that this is being done only to monitor the system itself (e.g., Zumanek can take screenshots, check system information, close browsers, restart computer, etc.) In other words, it doesn't seem that crooks would use Zumanek to spread other viruses.
-Nevertheless, screen capturing and other similar features may allow cyber criminals gain various personal information (e.g., photos, personal chats, logins/passwords, etc.), meaning that presence of this infection might lead to serious privacy issues or even identity theft.
-Elimination of Zumanek is paramount.
+At time of research, Zumanek targeted users mainly in Brazil (full list of targeted banks and cryptowallets).
+The dropper (the 'executable' which downloads Zumanek) checks whether the system locale is pt-br (Brazil).
+If this is not the case, the malware is not downloaded.
+Furthermore, most of the targeted banks are Brazilian.
+Clearly, cyber criminals aim to generate as much revenue as possible.
+Therefore, hijacked bank accounts and cryptowallets will probably be misused through online purchases, money transfers, etc. Thus, the presence of this infection might lead to significant financial loss.
+As Zumanek is also categorized as a RAT, it allows cyber criminals to manipulate the hijacked system, however, the list of supported features (commands) suggests that this is done only to monitor the system itself (e.g., Zumanek can take screenshots, check system information, close browsers, restart the computer, etc.).
+Therefore, it appears that criminals do not use Zumanek to proliferate other viruses, however, screen capturing and other similar features can allow cyber criminals to gain access to various personal information (e.g., photos, personal chats, logins/passwords, etc.).
+Therefore, the presence of this infection can lead to serious privacy issues or even identity theft.
+You should eliminate Zumanek immediately.